If you’re a wife, one way to show your hubby he’s welcomed, wanted, and appreciated is to create a haven for your husband.

 Sometimes, your husband may not care about the style of your home or what fills it … he just may prefer a clean home so he doesn’t feel the burden of clutter.
 In these cases, be thankful for the freedom you have to decorate, but figure out a way to keep your home relatively clean.

-Exactly what do you do if you and your husband have dramatically different tastes?
+Exactly what do you do if and when you and your husband have dramatically different tastes?

 A haven for your husband … and you